nimishandravi-ai/Space-Shi/Prompts.md

 ## 📌 Big Session Queries

-A consolidated list of the major, multi-step requests you’ve made in this project session.
+A consolidated list of the major, multi-step requests we’ve made in this project session.

 1. Design blueprint for Mission 3 finale
 2. Base template for `spaceshi3.py` with: